HighCapable/SweetDependency/docs/guide.md

 After the above configuration is complete, run Gradle Sync once.

+**Possible Problems**

+If running Gradle Sync fails with the error `Cannot have abstract method KotlinTarget. withSourcesJar()`, this may be a problem with the Kotlin plugin version of your current project.

+This problem is an error caused by upgrading the Kotlin plugin from `1.8.0+` → `1.9.0+`.

+The solution is to modify the version of the Kotlin plugin to `1.9.0+`.

 **Pay Attention**

 `SweetDependency` will replace the repositories set in `pluginManagement` and `dependencyResolutionManagement`,